When is the Best Time to Enjoy Your Brew? - The Wood Roaster

 Why Does Degassing Matter?

 Degassing is essential for optimal flavour development.
 Immediately after roasting, the CO2 trapped in the beans can negatively affect the extraction process during brewing.
-Too much CO2 escaping during brewing can create an uneven extraction, resulting in sour or underwhelming flavours.
-Letting the beans rest allows the CO2 to dissipate while stabilising the flavours and aromas, giving the coffee its true character.
+Too much CO2 escaping during brewing doesn’t allow the coffee to be fully saturated.
+This creates an uneven and underextraction, resulting in sour or underwhelming flavours.
+Letting the beans rest allows the CO2 to dissipate, stabilising the flavours and aromas, allowing full saturation and giving the coffee its true character.

 The Sweet Spot: 2 to 3 Weeks After Roasting